WaleedAlzamil80/ARL-Workshop-23-DL-Project/README.md

 # Project Description

-In this project, we use a neural network to clone car driving behavior.
-It is a supervised regression problem between the car steering angles, throttle and the road images in front of a car.
+In this project, we use a neural network to clone car driving behaviour.
+It is a supervised regression problem between the car steering angle, throttle, and the road images in front of the car.

-Those images were taken from three different camera angles (from the center, the left and the right of the car).
+Those images were taken from three different camera angles (from the centre, the left, and the right of the car).

-The goal is to build a Neural Network Model using [Pytorch](https://pytorch.org/) Fram Work that takes the three Images and output the steering angles and the throttle the car must take
+The goal is to build a Neural Network Model using [Pytorch](https://pytorch.org/) Fram Work that takes the three Images and outputs the steering angle and the throttle the car must take

 ## What should you do??